-3.5 Summary
+3.4 Summary

-By analyzing the four cases in depth and consulting with the domain scientists, we find that there is a big gap between the provenance needs and existing solutions.
+By analyzing the three cases in depth and consulting with the domain scientists, we find that there is a big gap between the provenance needs and existing solutions.
 The variety of the workflow characteristics (e.g., different I/O interfaces and file formats) as well as the diversity of scientists' needs motivates us to design a comprehensive provenance framework to address the challenge, which we elaborate in the following sections.

-4 PROV-IO+ DESIGN
+4 PROV-IO DESIGN

-In this section, we introduce the design of PROV-IO+.
-We focus on the provenance model (§4.1) and its system architecture (§4.2), which are two fundamental pillars of PROV-IO+.
-We defer additional implementation details to the next section (§5).
+In this section, we introduce the design of PROV-IO.
+We focus on the provenance model (§4.1) and its system architecture (§4.2), which are two fundamental pillars of PROV-IO.
+We defer the implementation details to §5.

-4.1 PROV-IO+ Model
+4.1 PROV-IO Model

-Figure 5(a) shows an overview of the PROV-IO+ model, which is derived based on the W3C standard (§2.1) as well as the characteristics of typical workflows and the provenance needs of domain scientists (§3).
+Figure 4(a) shows an overview of the PROV-IO model, which is derived based on the W3C standard (§2.1) as well as the characteristics of typical workflows and the provenance needs of domain scientists (§3).